 Community Advocacy · Helps students to increase their awareness of the world around them with firsthand experience · Increases students’ sense of responsibility and self-esteem · Gives insight into different social patterns and ways of life · Uses talents and skills developed in school and elsewhere

 Next, I introduce students to the mechanics of the project:

 ¿DÓNDE?
-Throughout Baltimore City.
+Throughout our community.
 Service may be completed anywhere within the city limits, but is preferably completed by volunteering with the Hispanic community to further your Spanish language skills.

-¿CÓMO?Students will propose and develop their own community advocate project, to be completed by September 26th, and reflected upon by January 8th, 2015.
-Students will strive to be advocates for the Latino Community in Baltimore to complete the project requirements, but may also be advocates by promoting an initiative of their own design within the school, in their local community or within a church or local organization.
+¿CÓMO?Students will propose and develop their own community advocacy project, to be completed by September 26th, and reflected upon by January 8th.
+Students will strive to be advocates for the Hispanic community as they complete the project requirements, but may also be advocates by promoting an initiative of their own design within the school, in their local community, or within a church or local organization.